Getting Started with LLxprt Code

 3. Try a File Operation

-LLxprt Code can read and modify files with your permission:
+LLxprt Code can read and modify files with your approval:

 > Read the README.md file and suggest improvements